Being financially prepared for the unexpected is vital, especially as life has a habit of throwing us a curveball every now and then.

 Sick pay

-Your employer may provide you with sick pay, on top of the statutory sick pay that you are already entitled to (we cover this in the next section).
-There is no legal obligation for them to provide extra sick pay, so check your contract to see whether or not it is provided.
+Your employer may provide you with additional sick pay, on top of the statutory sick pay that you are already entitled to (we cover this in the next section).
+There is no legal obligation for them to provide extra sick pay, however, so check your contract to see whether or not it is provided.

-What government benefits might I be eligible for?
+Which government benefits might I be eligible for?

 Depending on your circumstances, you might be able to claim certain state benefits if you fall ill.
 Bear in mind that these often don’t amount to very much, so it might still be worth looking into additional protection if you feel like they won’t provide you with sufficient cover.